The Keweenaw History Museum

 Visiting The Keweenaw History Museum

-Hours & Admission- The Keweenaw History Museum is part of the Eagle Harbor Lighthouse Complex and is open from mid-June to early October.
-The 2022 opening date expected is June 19th.
+Hours & Admission- The Keweenaw History Museum is part of the Eagle Harbor Light Station and is open from mid-June to early October.
+The last date the History Museum will be open in 2023 is October 8th.
 Hours for June, September and October are 12 - 5 PM.
 July and August hours are 10 AM - 5 PM, Monday-Saturday and 12 - 5 PM on Sundays.
 Admission $8.00.
-Children and KCHS members free.
+Children under 16 and KCHS members free.